fernandohbrasil/udacity-sleep-tracker/README.md

+# udacity-sleep-tracker

+This is the sixth app for lesson 2 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/developing-android-apps-with-kotlin--ud9012).

+This app is not my own, but the team that developed the course.

 # Room - SleepQualityTracker app

 This is the toy app for Lesson 6 of the [Android App Development in Kotlin course on Udacity](https://www.udacity.com/course/???).